left-caret

 • A multinational oil & gas company in relation to various issues relating to a major international crude oil transportation project in Central Asia.

-• A European life sciences company in a dispute with a North American pharmaceutical company regarding a multi-million dollar research, development and collaboration agreement regarding medical products for the US market.
+• A European life sciences company in a dispute with a North American pharmaceutical company regarding a multi-million-dollar research, development and collaboration agreement regarding medical products for the US market.

 • English investors in an ICSID arbitration under a bilateral investment treaty against an Asian sovereign relating to a hotel development project.

-• A major technology and telecommunications multinational in a $4 billion ICC arbitration against an Asian multinational regarding a worldwide license agreement to a portfolio of standards-essential patents, involving complex issues of FRAND and contractual interpretation.
+• A major technology and telecommunications multinational in a US$4 billion ICC arbitration against an Asian multinational regarding a worldwide license agreement to a portfolio of standards-essential patents, involving complex issues of FRAND and contractual interpretation.

 Experience as Arbitrator